Rtyujklop/fresh-value/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

-Sprint 2: As of sprint 2, the default page a user will ecounter is the login page.
+Sprint 3: As of sprint 3, the default page a user will ecounter is the login page.
 Depending on how the user logs in (admin/user), they will be shown slightly different pages.
-The user will be shown a list of needs, and when clicked on (this will be implemented in our 10%), a short description of the need will be displayed to the side of the list.
+The user will be shown a list of needs, and when clicked on, a short description of the need will be displayed to the side of the list.
 The user will have the option to add needs to their funding basket, which then can be viewed on a different page.
-Alternatively, the admin will not have the ability to add or view the funding basket.
+Alternatively, the admin will not have the ability to add or view the cart.
 Instead, they will have the opportunity to see the user view, as well as the option to modify the visible list of needs (add/delete/modify).

 ### View Tier